MicrosoftDocs/azure-devops-docs/docs/organizations/security/access-levels.md

 ::: moniker range="azure-devops"

-## Visual Studio Subscription access
+## Visual Studio subscription access
-Visual Studio subscribers are entitled to **Visual Studio Subscription** features as a subscriber benefit.
-When you add those users be sure to assign them **Visual Studio Subscription** access level.
+Visual Studio subscribers are entitled to **Visual Studio subscription** features as a subscriber benefit.
+When you add those users, be sure to assign them the **Visual Studio subscription** access level.
 The system automatically recognizes their subscription and enables any other features that are included, based on their subscription level.

 ::: moniker-end